xavdid/advent-of-code/README.md

 - `--debug`: prints normally-hidden debugging statements (written with `self.pp(...)`)
 - `--profile`: run solution through a performance profiler
 - `--slow`: specify that long-running solutions (or those requiring manual input) should be run.
 They're skipped otherwise
+- `--time`: print information about how long solutions took to run.
+More useful than timing at a shell level, since this only starts the timer once all imports have happened and any `advent` related code is done.

 #### Examples